Certified Professional Coach · Presenter · Writer/Editor · Mom/Wife/Daughter · Community Builder

 As a news editor, I corrected grammar, spelling and style mistakes.

 As a coach, I happily couldn’t care less about that stuff.
-(Unless I’m helping a client polish a resume or a college essay.)
+(Unless I’m helping a client polish a resume or a college paper.)

 I’ve earned the second-highest coaching designation, Professional Certified Coach (PCC), from the largest coach accrediting body, the International Coach Federation.
 I’m also a Certified Professional Co-Active Coach (CPCC) through a pioneer coaching school, The Coaches Training Institute, and a graduate of Georgetown University’s Organization Development program.

 I got my ADHD coach training from one of the first and one of the best, Jodi Sleeper-Triplett.
-I’m a certified grief coach through the Grief Coach Academy and am qualified to work with clients using the True Purpose Institute’s method for finding your calling in life.
+I’m a certified grief coach through the Grief Coach Academy and once blogged about recognizing and honoring all kinds of transitions and losses while shifting, learning and growing in their wake.

 Before my career transition into coaching, I spent a decade as a news editor and manager.
 At the news service that brought me to Washington, I was lucky to lead an award-winning staff and earn company recognition for managing change.
 I earned my degree in journalism from Northwestern University.